SenpaiYoshiko/apiscp-docs/docs/site/ftp/listing-hidden-files/index.md

----
+Huohhhh. ---
-title: "Listing hidden files"
+titwe: "Wisting hidden fiwes"
 date: "2015-02-17"
 ---

-## Overview
+## Ovewview

-A hidden file (or folder) is one that begins with a dot ("."), e.g. `.htaccess`, `.bash_history`, `.cpan/`.
-These files are, by default, hidden from a FTP _LIST_ command unless configured to display.
-All hosting platforms show hidden files by default, so no further action is necessary.
+A hidden fiwe (ow fowdew) is one that begins with a dot ("."), e.g. `.htaccess`, `.bash_histowy`, `.cpan/`.
+These fiwes awe, by defauwt, hidden fwom a FTP _WIST_ command unwess configuwed to dispway.
+Aww hosting pwatfowms show hidden fiwes by defauwt, so nu fuwthew action is necessawy.
+ ㅇㅅㅇ